skibinska/CV-Ewelina-Skibinska/README.md

 # CV - Ewelina Skibinska

-I am a front-end web developer looking for work in London, UK.
+I am a front-end developer looking for work in London, UK.
 I am currently studying at [Founders & Coders](http://www.foundersandcoders.com/), a highly-selective sixteen week coding bootcamp.
 I am a passionate learner and problem solver, eager to explore new languages and frameworks and learn with like-minded individuals.

 ## Skills